Paul Marks Prize for Cancer Research

-The Paul Marks Prize for Cancer Research recognizes a new generation of leaders in cancer research, who are making significant contributions to the understanding of cancer or are improving the treatment of the disease through basic or clinical research.
-The prize is intended to encourage young investigators who have a unique opportunity to help shape the future of cancer research.
+The Paul Marks Prize for Cancer Research recognizes a new generation of leaders in cancer research who are making significant contributions to the understanding of cancer or are improving the treatment of the disease through basic or clinical research.
+The prize is intended to encourage early- and mid-career investigators who have a unique opportunity to help shape the future of cancer research.

-The prize is now awarded to up to three investigators every other year.
-Nominees are required to be age 45 or younger on the date of the submission deadline.
-Recipients are selected by a panel of investigators from leading research institutions.
-The winners present their work at a scientific symposium at Memorial Sloan Kettering Cancer Center.
+The prize is awarded to up to three investigators every other year.
+Nominees are required to be age 50 or younger on the date of the submission deadline.
+Recipients are selected by a panel of senior investigators from leading research institutions.
+The winners present their work at a scientific symposium at Memorial Sloan Kettering.
 Each receives a medal and they share a cash award of $150,000.